material-motion/material-motion/specifications/runtime.md

 ##### Remote execution

-Executors often depend on external systems to execute their Intentions.
+Executors often depend on external systems to execute their Plans.
 An Executor therefore is responsible for informing the Runtime of two events:

 - When remote execution begins.
 - When remote execution ends.